vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 435 commits since the previous release, including 180 fixes.
+More than 440 commits since the previous release, including 182 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Mon Apr  6 04:14:17 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Tue Apr  7 04:04:21 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER